fabianfassnacht/QGIS_Tutorial_3/QGIS_Tutorial_3a.md

 **Figure 1: Opening a raster file via drag and drop in QGIS**

 Alternatively, we can also use the main file-menu of QGIS to add a raster file / raster layer as seen in the Figure 2.
-This option was not described in the previous tutorials on vector files, but this also work with vector files.
+This option was not described in the previous tutorials on vector files, but this also works with vector files.

 ![Figure 2: Opening a raster file via the file menu of QGIS](Fig_02.png)